 Non-toxic art supplies are just a step into your backyard.
 Natural materials—leaves, berries, bark, moss—are transformed into rich pigmented colors that are gentle enough for little hands.
 Encourage the kids to explore outside, gather things, and concoct experiments with what they find.

 Those smooth stones you collect on nature walks and on strolls along the shore have a lot of life in them—you just need to apply some paint and glue to form alligators, ladybugs, frogs, and more.

 When autumn rolls in and we're busy hosting the family feast indoors, these dolls will keep little ones happily occupied.
 To make them, kids collect a bunch of acorns in a variety of sizes—turn mini acorns into babies and bigger ones into adults.
 For even more hours of imaginary play, gather leaves, branches, and other backyard materials to make an entire town.

-Shop Now: Woodworks Round Wooden Balls, starting from $1.50 for 10, craftparts.com.
+Shop Now: Woodworks Round Wooden Balls, from $1.50, craftparts.com.

 Nothing is more treasured than a family picture—unless that picture is printed on shells or smooth surface rocks.
 This fall, take your favorite summer snapshots and decoupage them onto a few natural surfaces.

 When winter has everyone snowed indoors, a bundle of pinecones and woodsy twigs and branches are materials made for a day of crafting.
 Have the kids pick their favorites and tie them up with festive red string or use their shapes and textures to imprint a cutout of oven-bake clay.

 Colorful Kinetic Sand